zowe/docs-site/docs/user-guide/zosmf-lite.md

 This section provides tips and techniques for troubleshooting problems you might encounter when creating a z/OSMF Lite configuration.
 For other types of problems that might occur, see [_z/OSMF Configuration Guide_](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.3.0/com.ibm.zos.v2r3.izua300/toc.htm).

 ### Common problems and scenarios
-This section discusses troubleshooting topics, procedures and tools for recovering from a set of known issues.
+This section discusses troubleshooting topics, procedures, and tools for recovering from a set of known issues.

 #### System setup requirements not met
 This document assumes that the following is true of the z/OS host system:

 -   Port 443 is available for use.
-To check this, issue either TSO command "NETSTAT SOCKET" or TSO command "NETSTAT BYTE" to determine if the port is being used.
+To check this, issue either TSO command `NETSTAT SOCKET` or TSO command `NETSTAT BYTE` to determine if the port is being used.

 -   The system host name is unique and maps to the system on which z/OSMF Lite is being installed.
 To retrieve this value, enter either "hostname" z/OS UNIX command or TSO command "HOMETEST".
 If your system uses another method of assigning the system name, such as a multi-home stack, dynamic VIPA, or System Director, see [_z/OSMF Configuration Guide_](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.3.0/com.ibm.zos.v2r3.izua300/toc.htm).

 -   The global mount point exists.
 On a z/OS 2.3 system, the system includes this directory by default.
-On a z/OS 2.2 system, you must create the global directory at the following location: `/global/zosmf/`
+On a z/OS 2.2 system, you must create the global directory at the following location: `/global/zosmf/`.

 If you find that a different value is used on your z/OS system, you can edit the IZUPRMxx parmlib member to specify the correct setting.
 For details, see [Appendix A. Creating an IZUPRMxx parmlib member](appendix.md#appendix-a-creating-an-izuprmxx-parmlib-member).